 Our final and often satirical thoughts on collaboration claims being made-up for the 1st time in decades or even nearly a century after the supposed fact!
 On the debunking of the ridiculous claims of Lalique and Hatot (ATO) collaboration on the Normandie Clock and the later mass-marketed Hatot (ATO) knockoff version of that clock, we thought it would be timely to use the example of that false claim of Lalique’s collaboration to talk about evaluating some of the fact free, evidence free collaboration claims that are always intended to boost the value of the supposed collaboration item.

-When self proclaimed experts and specialists use a term like “collaboration” it often means that they want to attribute something to someone on the basis of very thin evidence or no evidence at all.
-For the Normandie Clock and the later loose-copy of that clock, we are working with the NO EVIDENCE AT ALL scenario for the repeated claims by auction house sellers of René Lalique involvement with the clock.
-Those claims relied on another false claim, that there was evidence in the ATO archives documenting the claim, but of course no one ever produced the supposed document, and Swatch, the holder of the ATO archives has confirmed that the supposed evidence does not exist in the archives.
+When self-proclaimed experts and specialists and whatever other hifalutin* titles they call themselves by use a term like “collaboration” it often means that they want to attribute something to someone on the basis of very thin evidence or no evidence at all.
+For the Normandie Clock and the later loose-copy of that clock, we are working with the NO EVIDENCE AT ALL scenario for the repeated claims by formerly respectable auction house sellers and their formerly respectable employees and contractors of René Lalique involvement with the clock.
+Those false claims relied on another false claim, that there was evidence in the ATO archives documenting the claim, but of course no one ever produced the supposed evidence, and Swatch, the holder of the ATO archives has confirmed directly to us that the claimed evidence does not exist in the archives.
+We found that out with just one email to Swatch (actual research!).
+Obviously the action houses and their various employees and contractors making the baseless claim of Lalique involvement with the clock, didn’t seem interested in doing any actual research.
+They were too busy cherry picking false favorable (to their phony blah-blah) claims by past auction house sellers of the clock and masquerading as if those false claims constituted “research” or “evidence”.
+It’s a trick that many formerly respectable auction houses and their formerly respectable employees and contractors have resorted to.
+They cherry pick favorable claims made in the past by other auction houses and claim that the former auction house claim is evidence, when in fact they have no idea if the original claimant had any evidence.
+As soon as a formerly respectable expert or auction house employee or contractor cites the claim of some other auction house as evidence (and does so without any evidence to back up the original claim) you should stop listening.

 1. The round face/dial of the clock – the basic shape and style